 The basic principles of Agile Methodologies are:

-c) Developer and Business people work together as a team
+- Developer and business people work together as a team

 8) What is Velocity in Agile?